-Evalan has contributed to a new development in the field of IoT in healthcare, namely the analysis of exhaled air to diagnose diseases.
+Evalan has contributed to a new development in the field of IoT in healthcare, namely the analysis of exhaled air to diagnose respiratory diseases.
 The product of Breathomix, the SpiroNose, aims to diagnose lung diseases, such as asthma, COPD and lung cancer, but also other diseases, and to have them treated more specifically.
 For this innovation, we developed the sensor system and the device that collects and transmits the measurement data.

 Rianne de Vries, PhD student at the Amsterdam UMC and also Chief Operating Officer at Breathomix, has carried out a large-scale study together with a team of other researchers in which the SpiroNose was tested in several Dutch hospitals and GP practices.
 Rianne developed the analysis methods that can be used to identify illnesses from measurement data from exhaled air.
 During this research, a prototype of the system was used to show whether a certain concept could be used by doctors.
 It turned out to be successful and the Breathomix company was founded to bring the concept to healthcare practice.
 Breathomix needed an IoT expert who could improve the SpiroNose and prepare it for large-scale rollout.
 In collaboration with Breathomix, Evalan developed a production version of the system.
 Evalan was responsible for all physical parts of the SpiroNose: the sensor system and a secure data gateway.
 The cloud solution, the databases and the portal for doctors were developed by Tecknoworks.

 How does the SpiroNose work?